-Pursuant to the terms of an engagement letter dated March 4, 1995, KCPL has retained Merrill Lynch as its exclusive financial advisor with respect to certain events, including, among other things, (a) any acquisition by a person or group of persons of 5% or more of any class of KCPL's equity securities, (b) any solicitation of proxies or shareholder consents in opposition to, or without the support of the KCPL Board, (c) any oral or written proposal to KCPL or any of its shareholders relating to an acquisition of, or a business combination involving KCPL (by merger, tender offer or otherwise) or relating to the acquisition of any of its capital stock or all or a substantial portion of its revenues or income by way of a joint venture, negotiated purchase, lease, license, exchange or other means or (d) any other extraordinary transactions involving KCPL.
+Pursuant to the terms of an engagement letter dated March 4, 1995, KCPL has retained Merrill Lynch as its exclusive financial advisor with respect to certain events, including, among other things, (a) any acquisition by a person group of persons of 5% or more of any class of KCPL's equity securities, (b) or any solicitation of proxies or shareholder consents in opposition to, or without the support of the KCPL Board, (c) any oral or written proposal to KCPL or any of its shareholders relating to an acquisition of, or a business combination involving KCPL (by merger, tender offer or otherwise) or relating to the acquisition of any of its capital stock or all or a substantial portion of its revenues or income by way of a joint venture, negotiated purchase, lease, license, exchange or other means or (d) any other extraordinary transactions involving KCPL.
 Pursuant to such engagement letter, KCPL has agreed to retain Merrill Lynch on terms and conditions customarily established by major investment banking firms for similar services in similar circumstances at such time.
-KCPL has also agreed to reimburse Merrill Lynch and certain related persons against certain liabilities in connection with its engagement, including certain liabilities under the federal securities laws.
+KCPL has also agreed to reimburse Merrill Lynch for its reasonable out-of-pocket expenses and to indemnify Merrill Lynch and certain related persons against certain liabilities in connection with its engagement, including certain liabilities under the federal securities laws.